 The formula is helpful to calculate the amount invested for longer maturity periods say 10-20 years very quickly and easily.

 Multiple Compounding Periods

 Compounding period refers to the no. of years/months for which the interest is made due.
-These can be monthly, quarterly, half yearly and annually etc. For example, if the interest is charged on a monthly basis, then annual interest rate ‘r’ shall be divided by 12 and no. of years ‘n’ shall be multiplied by 12.
-So, when a frequency of compounding is more, the effective interest amount is also more.
+These can be monthly, quarterly, half-yearly and annually, etc. For example, if the interest is charged on a monthly basis, then the annual interest rate ‘r’ shall be divided by 12 and no. of years ‘n’ shall be multiplied by 12.
+So, when the frequency of compounding is more, the effective interest amount is also more.